NikUstimenko/acoustotreams/_sources/tmatrix.rst.txt

 Next, we turn to systems that are periodic in the z direction.
 We calculate the scattering from an array of spheres.
-Intentionally, we choose a unit cell with two spheres that overlap along the z direction, but are not placed exactly along the same line.
+Intentionally, we choose a unit cell with two different spheres that overlap along the z direction, but are not placed exactly along the same line.
 This is the most general case for the implemented lattice sums.
 After the common setup of the parameters, we simply create a cluster in a local basis.

 .. literalinclude:: examples/chain.py
    :language: python